dimmando/diabetes/README.md

    Conclusion is based on calculated sum of points user earned answering on questions which correspond a certain number of points each.
 Conclusion is represented by a range of points and recommendations what user may do next in life.

-   Also displayed a question either user whants to start test again or quit.
+   Also displayed a question either user wants to start test again or quit.

 ![Conclusion](documentation/conclusion.png)